-Copies all file system artefacts denoted by the operand to the location of t and returns the created artefacts at the target location.
+Copies all file system artifacts denoted by the operand to the location of t and returns the created artifacts at the target location.

 setOf(FileSystemArtifact) move (FileSystemArtifact t)

-Moves all file system artefacts denoted by the operand o the location of t and returns the created artefacts at the target location.
+Moves all file system artifacts denoted by the operand o the location of t and returns the created artifacts at the target location.

 Boolean matches(Path p)